Skip to main content

 Completion modes

-Steps use one of two modes for detecting completion:
+Steps use one of four modes for judging completion:

 ModeHow it worksUsed for